boazsegev/iodine/README.md

 ### Optimized HTTP logging

-By default, iodine is pretty quite.
+By default, iodine is pretty quiet.
 Some messages are logged to `stderr`, but not many.

 However, HTTP requests can be logged using iodine's optimized logger to `stderr`.
 Iodine will optimize the log output by caching the output time string which updates every second rather than every request.